twilbur1997/AWSLambdaTextMessageProject/README.md

 <img src="/Screenshots/TestPermissionsErrorExplained.png" alt="Test Permissions Error Explained" width="900"/>
 <br />

-Alright, I highlighted the most important information in red boxes.
+I highlighted the most important information in some boxes.
 Specifically, it looks like there was an AccessDeniedException.
-That means that a user or role was denied permissions to do something by IAM.
+That means that an IAM user or role was denied permissions to do something by IAM.

+The IAM role in question is the default one that was created when we first created our Lambda function.
+It is being denied the action mobiletargeting:SendMessages on a specific resource, which is our Pinpoint Project.

+Let's fix that now.

 <br /><br />